David V. Picker: 1993 to 2000s

 Picker produced The Saint of Fort Washington for Warner Bros. in 1993, and The Crucible for Twentieth Century Fox in 1996.
 In 1997, Picker became president of Hallmark Entertainment Productions Worldwide to oversee the company's objective of expanding into feature films.
 In that capacity, he became Executive Producer on a host of TV movies and miniseries, including Journey to the Center of the Earth, David Copperfield, and Hans Christian Andersen: My Life as a Fairytale.

 From 2004 to 2008, Picker served as chairman of The Producers Guild of America for the East.
 Picker's memoir about his career in the film industry, Musts, Maybes and Nevers, was released in 2013.

 Personal life and death

 Picker was married three times.
 In 1954, he married Caryl Schlossman, with whom he had two daughters, Caryn and Pam.
-In 1975, he married casting director Nessa Hyams; he produced and she directed the feature film Leader of the Band in 1987.
+In 1975, he married casting director Nessa Hyams; he produced and she directed the feature film Leader of the Band, released in 1987.
 In 1995 Picker married photographer Sandra Jetton, who survived him.
 They lived in New York City.

 Picker's sister is Jean Picker Firstenberg, past CEO and Director of the American Film Institute.
 His uncle, Arnold Picker, was also an executive vice-president at United Artists.

 On April 20, 2019, Picker died in New York City from colon cancer at the age of 87.
 He was survived by his wife, Sandra, his two daughters and his sister.